FEDarling/weekly-tracker/weeklys/node_weekly/431/README.md

 [Postgres.js 3.0: Fast, Full-Featured Postgres Client for Node (and Deno)](https://nodeweekly.com/link/121714/web "github.com") — Now for both Deno and Node.js, this high performance Postgres library offers realtime change subscription, dynamic query building via a special template literal, large objects, high availability via multi-host connection URLs, async cursors, and more.
 [Slonik](https://nodeweekly.com/link/121715/web) is another option to consider in this space and also has [a new release](https://nodeweekly.com/link/121716/web).

 Rasmus Porsager

-💻 Jobs

-[Senior Backend Developer](https://nodeweekly.com/link/121717/web) — Are you looking to level up your skills and work on a wide variety of applications and technologies?
-Look no further.
-Bitovi

-[Back-End Developer (Node.js, Full-Time, Remote CET±3 Hours)](https://nodeweekly.com/link/121718/web) — Help us improve the speed and reliability of back-end processes that drive automation for real estate agencies.
-SweepBright

-[Find Tech Jobs with Hired](https://nodeweekly.com/link/121719/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 [Build Serverless APIs with Node.js and AWS Lambda](https://nodeweekly.com/link/121720/web "blog.appsignal.com") — An introductory look at how to create and deploy Lambda functions with Node and AWS SAM.